-- The Local Audit and Accountability Act 2014; - Accounts & Audit Regulations 2011 - The Police Reform and Social Responsibility Act 2011 (the Act); - The Home Office Financial Management Code of Practice for the Police Service of England and Wales 2012; - Scheme of Delegation between the Police and Crime Commissioner for Dorset and the Chief Constable; - PCC Dorset Financial Regulations Police and Crime Commissioner and Chief Constable; - PCC Dorset Standing Orders on Contracts Police and Crime Commissioner and Chief Constable.
+- The Local Audit and Accountability Act 2014; - Accounts & Audit Regulations 2011 - The Police Reform and Social Responsibility Act 2011 (the Act); - The Home Office Financial Management Code of Practice for the Police Service of England and Wales 2012; - Scheme of Delegation between the Police and Crime Commissioner for Dorset and the Chief Constable: - PCC Dorset Financial Regulations Police and Crime Commissioner and Chief Constable; - PCC Dorset Standing Orders on Contracts Police and Crime Commissioner and Chief Constable.

-The accounts also reflect the Government's intention to phase in the reforms over a number of years.
-The accounting arrangements between PCC Dorset and the Chief Constable during the first phase of the transition are such that PCC Dorset is responsible for the finances of the whole Group and controls the assets, liabilities and reserves which were transferred from the Dorset Police Authority on 22 November 2012.
+The accounting arrangements between PCC Dorset and the Chief Constable are such that PCC Dorset is responsible for the finances of the whole Group and controls all assets, liabilities and reserves.
 PCC Dorset receives all income and funding and makes all the payments for the Group from the Police Fund.
+Since 1 April 2014 staff have been split between PCC Dorset and the Chief Constable, with PCC Dorset retaining only those staff running the office of the Commissioner.
 In turn the Chief Constable fulfils its functions under the Act within an annual budget set by PCC Dorset in consultation with the Chief Constable.
-A scheme of delegation is in operation between the two bodies determining their respective responsibilities during this first phase, as well as local arrangements in respect of the use of PCC Dorset assets and staff.
-The second stage transfer took place on 1 April 2014 and results in a split of assets, liabilities and staff between PCC Dorset and the Chief Constable.
-This will be reflected in the 2014-15 Statutory Accounts.
+A scheme of delegation is in operation between the two bodies determining their respective responsibilities.